liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

 2. Log in as a user in that domain.

-3. Internet Explorer, Edge, and Chrome use the Windows&trade settings for trusted sites.
+3. Internet Explorer, Edge, and Chrome use the Windows&trade; settings for trusted sites.
 If you use these browsers, go to Internet Options &rarr;
     Security &rarr; Local Intranet Sites and add your @product@ server's URL.
     For example, add `http://mywebserver.intdomain.local:10080`.

-4. Firefox contains its own configuration which can be accessed by typing `about:config` in its address bar.
+4. Firefox can be configured by typing `about:config` in its address bar.
 Search for the below two preferences and add the @product@ server's URL as the value for both:

    - `network.negotiate-auth.delegation-uris`
    - `network.negotiate-auth.trusted-uris`